At least Koeman has Messi: Ronaldo absence a major blow for Juventus boss Pirlo | Goal.com

 The make-up of the midfield is also a problem.
 Former Barcelona ace Arthur is proving himself unsurprisingly excellent at retaining possession but is doing very little with the ball and may be denied a reunion with his former team-mates by Rodrigo Bentancur, who would at least offer greater dynamism and defensive cover.

-Elsewhere, Adrien Rabiot and Aaron Ramsey are playing better than they were last season, but that's not saying much, while Weston McKennie looks a talented but incomplete player.
+Elsewhere, Adrien Rabiot and Aaron Ramsey are performing better than they were last season, but that's not saying much, while Weston McKennie looks a talented but incomplete player.

 In attack, Alvaro Morata is enjoying his football again and has led the line well in Ronaldo's absence but Paulo Dybala looks anything but happy.